quicwg/ops-drafts/draft-ietf-quic-applicability.md

 the minimum of the two values advertised by client and server.
 An application therefore should be able to configure its own maximum value as well as have access to the computed minimum value for this connection.
-An application may adjust the maximum idle timeout based on the number of open or expected connections as shorter timeout values may free-up memory more quickly.
+An application may adjust the maximum idle timeout for new connections based on the number of open or expected connections, since shorter timeout values may free-up memory more quickly.

-If an application desires to keep the connection open for longer than the announced timeout, it can send keep-alive messages, or a QUIC implementation may provide an option to defer the time-out to avoid unnecessary load, as specified in Section 10.1.2 of {{QUIC}}.
+If an application desires to keep the connection open for longer than the announced timeout, it can send keep-alive messages; a QUIC implementation may provide an option to defer the time-out by sending keep-alive messages at the transport layer to avoid unnecessary load, as specified in Section 10.1.2 of
+{{QUIC}}.
 See {{resumption-v-keepalive}} for further guidance on keep-alives.

 # Information Exposure and the Connection ID {#connid}

-QUIC exposes some information to the network in the unencrypted part of the header, either before the encryption context is established, because the information is intended to be used by the network.
-QUIC has a long header that is used during connection establishment and for other control processes, and a short header that may be used for data transmission in an established connection.
-While the long header always exposes some information (such as the version and connection IDs), the short header exposes at most only a single connection ID.
+QUIC exposes some information to the network in the unencrypted part of the header, either before the encryption context is established or because the information is intended to be used by the network.
+QUIC has a long header that exposes some additional information (the version and the source connection ID), while the short header exposes only the destination connection ID.
+In QUIC version 1, the long header is used during connection establishment, while the short header is used for data transmission in an established connection.

-Aside from the destination connection ID field of the first packets sent by clients, the connection ID can be zero length.
+Aside from the Destination Connection ID field of the first packets sent by clients, the connection ID can be zero-length.
 This is a choice that is made by each endpoint individually.

 An endpoint that selects a zero-length connection ID will receive packets with a zero-length destination connection ID.
-The endpoint needs to use other information, such as its IP address and port number to identify which connection is referred to.
-An endpoint can choose to use the source IP address and port on datagrams, but this could mean that the endpoint is unable to match datagrams to connections successfully if these values change, making migration effectively impossible.
+The endpoint needs to use other information, such as the source and destination IP address and port number to identify which connection is referred to.
+This could mean that the endpoint is unable to match datagrams to connections successfully if these values change, making the connection effectively unable to survive NAT rebinding or migrate to a new path.

 ## Server-Generated Connection ID